Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      - An online tool to validate COUNTER reports in JSON and tabular format.
      -

+   * - COUNTER Reports
+     - The four primary reports (Platform, Database, Title and Item Reports) defined by COUNTER, highly flexible with multiple filter options, and with associated Standard Views of the COUNTER Reports.
+     -

    * - COUNTER_SUSHI API
      - A RESTful implementation of SUSHI automation intended to return COUNTER Release 5 reports and snippets of COUNTER usage in JSON format.
      -